 This document is typically not required to be filed with your Registered Agent or your state of formation.
 It is provided to the bank and then held internally within the company.

 If you have banking resolutions on file with the bank for a bank account or loan, be sure to update the bank on any changes within the company.
-The bank sometimes requires a new and original resolution when the Board or officers change or when renewing a loan.
+The bank sometimes requires a new and original banking resolution when the Board or officers change or when renewing a loan.

-For any additional questions, please contact Devin at Harvard Business Services, Inc. at 1-800-345-2677.
+For any additional questions, please contact Harvard Business Services, Inc. at 1-800-345-2677.